 You don’t need to build some crazy login portal and store user data in a super-secure way (I’m pretty sure even that’s possible with Elementor), all you need is a high-quality proven page builder for building a blog website.

-In case you need something really custom, use Google or simply ask me or other niche investors in the Niche Investor community group.
+In case you need something really custom, use Google or simply ask me or other niche prodigies in the Nicheprodigy community group.
 You will get your answer.

 Elementor is the page builder you want to use if you’re going to build a blog yourself and lack coding skills.
 You can simply drag and drop elements and create a stunning website with WordPress.
 All optimized for SEO.